dvt3d/maplibre-three-plugin/README.md

 #### event hooks

-- `preRest` : A hook that calls `renderer.resetState` before each animation frame
+- `preReset` : A hook that calls `renderer.resetState` before each animation frame
-- `postRest`: A hook that calls `renderer.resetState` after each animation frame
+- `postReset`: A hook that calls `renderer.resetState` after each animation frame
 - `preRender`: A hook that calls `renderer.render` before each animation frame
 - `postRender`: A hook that calls `renderer.render` after each animation frame